 With over 10 million downloads, this is a top-ranking game for the mind and has a great collection of games based on the principles of cognition to help you practice different mental skills.
 With over 20 different puzzles and 200 levels of difficulty, this game keeps your mind occupied for good.
 This app is intended to be brain challenging and entertaining.

 Although no scientific research has yet been conducted to decide whether this app has cognitive benefits, it has been reported by users to be helpful and beneficial as it keeps their minds sharp.
 Mind Games is available on iPhone/iPad and windows.

-And this can be done through many ways for example; the newspaper that we receive daily has many games that can train and challenge your brain.
-Similarly, crosswords, Sudoku, and word scramble, are all free games that you can think of using to train your brain.
-The lesson that we should learn out of it is that the earlier you engage yourself in constructive activities and brain games, the longer you will enjoy your brain fitness.
+And this can be done in many ways; for example, the newspaper that we receive daily has many games that can train and challenge your brain.
+Similarly, crosswords, Sudoku, Solitaire, and word scramble, are all free games that you can think of using to train your brain.
+The lesson that we should learn from it is that the earlier you engage yourself in constructive activities and brain games, the longer you will enjoy your brain fitness.

 Photo credit: Army Medicine / Dementia Navarita / Rajarshi Mitra / Matus Laslofi